M7Tro/educationalProjects/chatApp/README.md

 Log out is simply setting the "jwt" cookie to an empty string with a maxAge of 0 and sendign a json message of success.

+I was wrong for thinking that the next step is the frontend.
+While we are doen with the auth part API, we now need to build the backend for storing and receiving messages.

+We will have two models.
+Conversations with an id, array of participants' id's and array messages sent.
+Then there is also the message model with id, sender and receiver id, and the message itself.

+Go into the model folder, create message.model.js.
+The schema has senderId, receiverId, message. senderId and receiverID have same settings: type is referenced to the schemaType mongoose.Schema.types.ObjectId, ref:"User" and required: true.
+Also add the timestamps.

+Now create the coversation model file.

+There is a participants array with objects of type mongoose.Schema.types.objectId and ref:"User"

+The messages field is also an array of objects of type ObjectId schema type and referenced to the "Message model.
+Default value is and empty array [].

+Also create add the timestamps.